Aakash2003jain/Hadoop-AirPollution-Analysis/README.md

          ![Highest CO Concentration](./images/output2.png)

       3. **AQI Above Threshold**:
-         Filters cities or states with AQI values above a predefined threshold.
+         Filters cities or states with AQI values above a predefined threshold.Counts how many times the AQI (Air Quality Index) value exceeds a defined threshold (in this case threshold is 10).
          ![AQI Above Threshold](./images/output3.png)